CodeStix/alt-hotkey/README.md

 Then, either download *autokey/generated.zip* and unzip and import into AutoKey or use the *autokey/autokey-generate.py* script to generate the AutoKey files for you:
 `python3 autokey-generate.py <output_dir>`

+## macOS

+To use these on macOS, you'll need to install [Karabiner](https://karabiner-elements.pqrs.org/).
+Use the config provided in the karabiner folder to overwrite `~/.config/karabiner/karabiner.json`.

 ## Usage

 ### Navigation & Selection